Antonio Díaz Soto y Gama: Biography

-In 1917 he came into conflict with another Zapatista chief, Otilio Montaño Sánchez and played a role in having Otilio executed.
-After Zapata's murder in 1919, Soto y Gama continued to advise Zapata's successor, Gildardo Magaña and eventually joined the movement of Alvaro Obregon (whom Antonio called "the executor of the ideas of Emiliano Zapata") in opposition to Venustiano Carranza.
-Although President Obregón had asked him to serve in his cabinet as Minister of Agriculture, Díaz Soto y Gama declined.
+In 1917 he came into conflict with another Zapatista chief, Otilio Montaño Sánchez, and played a role in having him executed.
+After Zapata's murder in 1919, Soto y Gama continued to advise Zapata's successor, Gildardo Magaña, and eventually joined the movement of Álvaro Obregón (whom Antonio called "the executor of the ideas of Emiliano Zapata") in opposition to Venustiano Carranza.
+Although President Obregón had asked him to serve in his cabinet as Minister of Agriculture, Díaz Soto declined.

-After the revolution he was a member of the Mexican Chamber of Deputies in the Mexican Congress.
+After the revolution he was a member of the Chamber of Deputies.
 He was the leader of the National Agrarian Party (Partido Nacional Agrarista, PNA), which he founded on 13 June 1920.
 The platform of the party called for redistribution of land to peasants.
-As a representative of the party he served four terms in the Mexican congress between 1920 and 1928.
-During the presidency of Lázaro Cárdenas he served in the Ministry of Agriculture.
+As a representative of the party he served four terms in Congress between 1920 and 1928.
+During the presidency of Lázaro Cárdenas (1934–1940), he served in the Ministry of Agriculture, though he later lost this position in the wake of the uprising of Saturnino Cedillo.

-In the late 1930s Antonio received a chair in History and Agricultural Law at the University of Mexico and also worked as a newspaper columnist.
+In the late 1930s, Díaz Soto y Gama received a chair in history and agricultural law at the National Autonomous University of Mexico (UNAM) and also worked as a newspaper columnist.
+During this time, he became increasingly conservative, writing and campaigning in favor of right-wing candidate Juan Andreu Almazán in the 1940 presidential election, and co-founding the National Action Party (PAN).
+He also wrote about his time in Zapata's army, portraying Zapata as a conservative and an anti-communist.
+In 1948, there was a student uprising at the UNAM, led by synarchist student groups, claiming that there was a state-mandated left-slanted curriculum, and calling for Díaz Soto y Gama to become rector.

+The Senate awarded him its Belisario Domínguez Medal in 1958.

 He died in Mexico City in March 1967, one of the few major figures of the Mexican Revolution to have died a natural death.